notgull/notgull.github.io/_posts/2023-06-23-quest-for-piet.md

 ![Glow](/images/piet-glow-01-2.00.png)

 I got this one mostly right.
-There's just a few little things:
+There's just a few inconvenient oddities:

 - I scaled the image improperly; it should by scaled up by a factor of two.
 - The tolerance of the curves are way too low.
 You can see that the Bezier curve has, like five segments.
 It should have more.
 - Everything is way too pixelated.

-The first two things are pretty easily fixed by twisting a few knobs.
+The first two issues are pretty easily fixed by twisting a few knobs.
 The first thing with the scaling can just be fixed with a couple of adjustments.

 ```rust
 // Get the size of the picture to draw.